• Skip to main content

 Hepatitis B

 Hepatitis is a group of viruses that causes liver inflammation and damage.
 This condition may be acute (lasting less than 6 months) or chronic (lasting longer than 6 months).
-Adults with acute hepatitis B usually recover fully.
+Adults with acute hepatitis B typically experience a full recovery.
 However, chronic hepatitis B increases your risk of developing liver failure, liver cancer, or cirrhosis.

 Since 1991, when doctors first recommended that children in the US receive the hepatitis B vaccine, the incidence of new hepatitis B infections has decreased by 82 percent.
 The vaccine can prevent hepatitis B, but there's no cure if you’re already infected.